Solertia Humanities Speaker Series

 Solertia—one of the elements comprising the virtue of prudence—is the ability by which someone, "when confronted with a sudden event, can swiftly, but with open eyes and clear-sighted vision, decide for the good, avoiding pitfalls of injustice, cowardice, and intemperance" (Josef Pieper, The Four Cardinal Virtues).

-The UCCS Humanities program is proud to inaugurate the Solertia Humanities Speaker Series, which presents an annual talk by an internationally recognized leader in the humanities.
-In our rapidly changing and often fragmented world, a cultivated appreciation of our collective likeness, shared capacities and common aspirations can lead us to understand and savor the rich depth of human diversity and experience.
+The UCCS Humanities program is proud to offer the Solertia Humanities Speaker Series, which presents an annual talk by an internationally recognized leader in the humanities.
+In our rapidly changing and often fragmented world, a cultivated appreciation of our collective likeness, shared capacities and common aspirations compels us to understand and savor the rich depth of human diversity and experience.
 To the ancient Romans, the concept of humanitas included an education that instilled the virtues of character required to live a fulfilling life: wisdom, justice, courage, and temperance.
-Solertia is underwritten by the UCCS Humanities Program, the College of Letters, Arts, and Sciences Dean’s Office, and the Heller Center for Arts & Humanities.
+Funding for Solertia is provided by a Humanities Program Fee, with additional assistance from the Heller Center for Arts & Humanities.

 Tuesday, 9 April 2024, 7:00pm